rainbowdashlabs/sql-java/docs/02/tables.md

 # Tables

-Now that we have setup our database, learned about naming and the data types, we can finally create our first table.
+Now that we have set up our database, learned about naming and the data types, we can finally create our first table.

 Everything in our databases is stored in tables.